apache/flink/docs/dev/stream/sources.md

 It is quite common that a `SourceReader` implementation does the following:

   - Have a pool of threads fetching from splits of the external system in a blocking way.
-  - Handle the synchronization between the fetching threads mentioned above and the `pollNext(ReaderOutput)` invocation.
+  - Handle the synchronization between the internal fetching threads and other methods invocations such as `pollNext(ReaderOutput)`.
   - Maintain the per split watermark for watermark alignment.
-  - Maintain the state of each split for checkpoint
+  - Maintain the state of each split for checkpoint.

 In order to reduce the work of writing a new `SourceReader`, Flink provides a [SourceReaderBase](https://github.com/apache/flink/blob/master/flink-connectors/flink-connector-base/src/main/java/org/apache/flink/connector/base/source/reader/SourceReaderBase.java) class to serve as a base implementation of the `SourceReader`.
 `SourceReaderBase` has all the above work done out of the box.
 To write a new `SourceReader`, one can just let the `SourceReader` implementation inherit from the `SourceReaderBase`, fill in a few methods and implement a high level [SplitReader](https://github.com/apache/flink/blob/master/flink-connectors/flink-connector-base/src/main/java/org/apache/flink/connector/base/source/reader/splitreader/SplitReader.java).